GraniteWMS/GraniteDocs/docs/integration/accpac/sdk-provider.md

 | SerialNumber      | SERIALNUMF | N        | PORCPLS      ||

 ### RECEIVINGPOSTMULTIPLE

+!!! note
+    The TransactionDocumentReference field is used to group all the Purchase Orders you would like to post as one receipt.
+    The RECEIVINGPOSTMULTIPLE process should be used for posting.

 - Granite Transaction: **RECEIVE**
 - Accpac: **P/O Transactions Purchase Order Entry**
 - Supports: